-We hate to see brands plagued by these issues, which is why we’re determined to equip you with the knowledge and tools you need to create a beautiful and practical visual identity that works now—and in the future.
+Your visual branding is simply a tool to communicate who you are and what you’re about.
+Like anything in life, the better your tool, the more success you’ll have.
+Unfortunately, too many companies struggle to present a strong brand identity that is both flexible and easy to apply.
+We hate to see brands plagued by these issues; that’s why we’re determined to equip you with the knowledge and tools you need to create a beautiful and practical brand identity that works now—and in the future.

-If you’re getting ready to create your visual identity (or thinking about revamping your existing one), it’s important to know what hurts and what helps throughout the process.
-To make things easier on yourself, just follow these seven tips to design a better visual identity.
+If you’re getting ready to create your branding (or thinking about revamping your existing branding), it’s important to know what hurts and what helps throughout the process.
+To make things easier on yourself, just follow these seven tips to design a better brand identity.

 1) Understand Your Brand

 Your brand identity is the visual manifestation of your brand strategy.
 But it isn’t just about creating nice visuals; it’s about strategically communicating who you are and what you do.
 Thus, you need an intimate understanding of not just who you are but what you’re trying to achieve.

 Follow our guide to conduct a brand audit.
 This will help you dive into your brand and gain the insights you need to craft branding that works.